lostintangent/awesome-liveshare/README.md

 ### Extensions

 While Visual Studio Live Share provides a rich collaborative experience out-of-the-box (e.g. editing, debugging, terminals, localhost servers), it's also fully [extensible](#exensibility-sdks), which enables 3<sup>rd</sup> party extensions to augment it in new and interesting ways.
-Check out the following extensions in order to uplevel your Live Share collaborion sessions:
+Check out the following extensions in order to up-level your Live Share collaboration sessions:

 #### Visual Studio Code